 If you’re facing a DWI administrative suspension, the penalties depend on your prior offenses in Vernon County, MO or elsewhere in Missouri:

-- First-Time DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Vernon County, MO after 30 days.
+- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Vernon County, MO after 30 days.

 The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in the Vernon County, MO area and across Missouri.
 Contact a skilled DWI administrative hearing lawyer in Vernon County, MO now to discuss the specifics of your case and get expert legal advice and guidance on next steps.

-Securing a Limited Driving Privilege (Hardship License) in Vernon County, MO
+How to Get a Hardship License (Limited Driving Privilege) in Vernon County, MO

 - Employment, business, or occupation-related travel